 8. After a person quits smoking, when can they expect shortness of breath and coughing to decrease?

-Usually within 1 to 9 months after quitting
+Usually, within 1 to 9 months of quitting

 9. What are bupropion and varenicline?